 - all projects for which the purpose is to instruct any student at any location,

 - curriculum development projects at any level, and

 - projects which involve University students in community service activities for which the students receive academic credit.

 8.3.
 Other Sponsored Activities

-Other Sponsored Activities (generally referred to as public service) are programs and projects funded by grants, cooperative agreements, or contracts from federal and non federal sponsors that involve the performance of work other than sponsored instruction or sponsored research.
-Examples include, but are not limited, to the following:
+Other sponsored activities are programs and projects financed by federal and non-federal agencies and organizations that involve the performance of work other than instruction and organized research.
+Examples include, but are not limited to, the following:

 - library projects such as cataloging or establishing library databases;

-- projects in support of the University's public service activities.
+- other projects in support of the University's public service activities.